Read the constitution below, or download a PDF version of the constitution here.

 - Each International Delegate will be entitled and encouraged to vote, stand for elections, make suggestions and contribute to the activities of the WCAA as appropriate.

 - Where voting is via email, votes must be cast within two weeks of being requested to do so.
 Any failure to vote in due time will be considered a technical abstention (rather than a formal abstention).
 Majority rules will apply to the votes that have been cast in due time, including formal abstentions, rather than to the total number of members eligible to vote.
-In elections and for making important decisions a caucus of at least two thirds of the members of the Council will be required.
+In elections and for making important decisions a quorum of at least two thirds of the members of the Council will be required.

 - Apart from serving as representatives, the role of the International Delegates will also be to promote the exchange of information between the WCAA and their respective member associations or organizations.